binary-manu/binary-is-better/_drafts/pw_lifecycle.md

   is used to enforce a change when a password has been in use for too long and can make it expire after a set amount of time;
 * the _passowrd field_ as stored in `/etc/shadow`, field #2.
 Normally,
-  it will consiste of the output of a password hashing algorithm, but it can also be set to special values (more below) which can inhibit its usability.
+  it will consist of the output of a password hashing algorithm, but it can also be set to special values (more below) which can inhibit its usability.